 Attention Deficit Hyperactivity Disorder

 Attention-deficit hyperactivity disorder (ADHD) is a common mental health condition that affects an estimated 8.4% of children and 2.5% of adults.
-The team at Sulcata Psychiatry specializes in diagnosing and treating ADHD in children, adolescents, and adults at Sulcata Psychiatry in Houston, Texas.
+The team at Sulcata Psychiatry specializes in diagnosing and treating ADHD in children, adolescents, and adults at Sulcata Psychiatry in the greater Houston, Texas area.
 We also treat behavioral disorders like oppositional defiant disorder (ODD), which is commonly comorbid with ADHD.
 If you think you or your child may have ADHD, you don’t have to continue struggling to get through daily responsibilities alone.
 Call the office today or request an appointment online.
 Telehealth visits are available.

 What is ADHD?